Unique Financial Preferences of the Millennial Generation

 Millennials are also likely to have diverse financial portfolios to hedge risks.
 Their portfolios often include bonds, real estate, cryptocurrency, and precious metals.
-11 percent of Millennials invest in gold to counter downswings in the stock market.
+11% of Millennials invest in gold to counter downswings in the stock market.

 A substantial minority of Millennials stated that they would use the $10,000 to diversify their financial portfolios.
-9.2 percent of Millennials responded that they would purchase cryptocurrency.
-15.1 percent would buy real estate.
+9.2% of Millennials responded that they would purchase cryptocurrency.
+15.1% would buy real estate.

 At times, Millennials can seem unconventional.
 However, their preference for diverse financial portfolios and low risk goes to show that they may be ultra-frugal investors.

 They purchase homes differently

 While just 37% of Millennials are homeowners, people under the age of 38 are demonstrating some home-purchasing preferences that are not common in older generations.